 2 teaspoons Worcestershire sauce

 In a large bowl, combine the ground beef with the onion, oats, 1 teaspoon salt, 1/2 teaspoon of the pepper, Worcestershire sauce, egg, and 1/4 cup of the milk.

 Heat the vegetable oil in a large oven-safe skillet over medium heat.
 Shape ground beef mixture into meatballs.
 When the oil is hot and shimmering, add the meatballs.
 Cook until browned on all sides, turning frequently.

 Remove the meatballs from the skillet and set aside.
 Stir the flour, paprika, the remaining 1/2 teaspoon of salt, and the pepper into the remaining fat.
 Cook for 2 minutes, stirring constantly.

-In a saucepan over high heat, bring the beef stock to a boil.
+In a separate saucepan over high heat, bring the beef stock to a boil.